What does it take to build momentum, maintain motivation and develop more opportunities during your job search?

 An active approach!

-Many job seekers keep themselves very busy searching for opportunities; they spend hours a day searching through job boards, responding to ads, customizing their resume and writing cover letters.
-They may even fuss over their LinkedIn profile and look for job postings on LinkedIn.
-All this actively is very time-consuming, and unfortunately, not very productive.
+Many job seekers keep themselves very busy searching for opportunities.
+They spend hours a day searching through job boards, responding to ads, customizing their resume and writing cover letters.
+Some may even fuss over their LinkedIn profile and look for job postings on the platform.
+Unfortunately, all of this activity can be very time-consuming and not very productive.
 This is what we call a passive approach to job hunting.

-Active job seekers spend 80% of dedicated job search time on networking and have a networking strategy that emphasizes reciprocity and consistent follow-up.
+Passive job seekers over-rely on search professionals and other people to “let me know if you hear of anything”.
+On LinkedIn, they only worry about their profile and use the site as another job board.
+Conversely, active job seekers spend 80% of their dedicated job search time on networking and have a networking strategy that emphasizes reciprocity and consistent follow-up.
 They create and follow a plan for using agencies or search firms, answer ads and Internet postings, while also making time for self-care to keep their energy and spirits high.
 Their use of LinkedIn focuses on building and leveraging connections and booking face-to-face meetings.
-Passive job seekers over-rely on search professionals and other people to “let me know if you hear of anything”.
-In LinkedIn they only worry about their profile and use the site as another job board.

 Active job seekers treat the search like their new job, putting in 30 to 40 hours per week on dedicated job search activities.
 Just like when they are at work, they have a schedule, routines and short and long-term goals.
 They limit their time on the Internet and spend more time on networking activities.